 Review by Ian Keogh

 Dead@17 is eventually revealed as an epic horror series with biblical overtones, yet begins emulating Buffy the Vampire Slayer and straight to video horror films.
-It’s quite schizophrenic in places, but the glue holding everything together from the very beginning is Josh Howard’s quality as a cartoonist.
+It’s quite schizoid, but the glue holding everything together from the very beginning is Josh Howard’s quality as a cartoonist.
 At times it appears his influence is Bratz dolls as his teenage girls all have large heads with big eyes and impossibly slim bodies.
 Howard starts by employing considerable objectification, his cast of young women frequently in action in their skimpies, yet that improves as he matures as a person and an artist.
 This is a development visually charted in this collection of the first four Dead@17 graphic novels.

 Beyond the art much about the first couple of them is very ordinary, but on the first page it introduces Nara Kilday and Hazy Foss, seventeen year old friends whose relationship and progress is the foundation stone of the series.
 It’s Nara who assumes the fate of the title, but her death is a temporary condition.
 She’s revived as part of a larger purpose, which is to prevent a demonic invasion of her Dartington Hills home.
 From there she learns much of what she now is, and why.